Driveway Paving and Widening

 Driveway Paving

 Driveway paving is the installation of a hard surface to an existing driveway and includes asphalt, concrete, interlocking stone, flagstone, cobbles, gravel, brick and any other like materials.
-It does NOT include driveway sealing or similar application of liquid top coat to an existing driveway, which does not require a permit.
+It does NOT include driveway sealing or similar application of liquid top coat to an existing driveway.

 Maintenance of a driveway to a residential or commercial property, including the apron (the piece between the road and the sidewalk or front property line) is the responsibility of the residential or commercial property owner.